codefellows/sea-b22-rails/roster/Javier Soto/readme.md

 [![linkedin](https://s3.amazonaws.com/fjs6_bucket/linkedin.png)](http://www.linkedin.com/in/sotoseattle/)   [![github](https://s3.amazonaws.com/fjs6_bucket/octocat.png)](http://github.com/sotoseattle)  [![g+](https://s3.amazonaws.com/fjs6_bucket/80-google-plus-512.png)](https://plus.google.com/115259840547329745852)

-If something defines me today is that I am in the midsts of change.
+If something defines me today, it is that I am in the midsts of change.

-Born 5,300 miles away in Spain, and recently transplanted to Seattle.
+Until recently I lived 5,300 miles away, in Spain, and only recently I relocated to Seattle.
-With a background in finance, now reorienting my career towards coding.
+With a background in finance, I am now steering my career towards coding.
-I am fascinated with technology and the way it materializes in practical ideas.
+I am easily fascinated with technology and the way it materializes in practical ideas.

 I am looking forward to learn and experience how developing teams work together!